-On another topic, common anti-inflammatory supplements that may be used by training athletes include omega-3 and -6 oils (seed and fish), the herbs ginger, garlic, turmeric and boswelia, digestive enzymes such as bromelain and papain and, rather appropriately, antioxidants.5 Research has not yet queried the use of these products, but perhaps it will in time.
+On another topic, common anti-inflammatory supplements that may be used by training athletes include omega-3 oil, the herbs ginger, garlic, turmeric and boswelia, digestive enzymes such as bromelain and papain and, rather appropriately, antioxidants.5 Research has not yet queried the use of these products, but perhaps it will in time.

 These theories are in their infancy, so it will take a few years for scientists to agree upon optimal supplementation strategies for recovery from exercise.
 Both sides of the argument make perfect sense:

 - limit tissue damage during exercise to speed up later recovery and

 - allow tissue degradation to potentiate the following training response (this process is known as ‘supercompensation’).